 Although informed by the National Curriculum, our curriculum is bespoke to St. Clements Hill Primary Academy - carefully crafted by us for our children.

-Through our curriculum, we aim to provide children with the skills, behaviours for learning, and excellent learning qualities that can be applied across all curriculum areas, and in all aspects of life, ready to be global citizens of the future.
+We aim to achieve this through our curriculum.
+We provide children with the knowledge, learning qualities and collaborative skills that can be applied across all curriculum areas, and in all aspects of life, ready to be global citizens of the future.

 Our curriculum rationale embraces the context in which our school is placed.
 It is designed to meet the needs of the pupils we serve and is underpinned by a belief that it is a child’s right to receive an education committed to academic excellence regardless of their background or social standing.
 We know that knowledge is powerful and research tells us that powerful knowledge ‘can enable students to acquire knowledge that takes them beyond their own experiences’ (Young et al, 2014).
 It is our intention that our pupils’ school experience should provide them with the opportunity to go on and succeed in life; they will leave us ‘future ready’.
 We know that crucial to our pupils’ success is their language development - the broadening of their vocabulary, the transitions from speaking and listening to reading and writing, and their enjoyment of language.
 Language will support our pupils to fulfil their potential both within the education system and in the wider world.